ASandHamwich/dsa4262-sequenceseekers/README.md

 2. `prediction/prediction_script`
 3. `prediction/prediction_notebooks`

-`prediction_assets` is necessary for the scripts and notebooks to work; do ensure that the file exists in the same subdirectory as either `prediction_scripts` or `prediction_notebooks`.

-_For ease of use, simply pull the `prediction` directory._
+_For ease of use, simply pull and use the whole `prediction` directory._

 # Running Prediction Software
-To begin, ensure that you have your `data.json` file in a subdirectory.
+To begin, ensure that you have your `data.json` file in its own subdirectory.
+The software will create outputs in the same directory as this file for ease of access.

+`prediction_assets` is necessary for the scripts and notebooks to work; do **ensure that the file exists in the same subdirectory as `prediction_scripts` and/or `prediction_notebooks`.**

 There are two methods of running the prediction software: either by using scripts or Python notebooks.
 For efficiency, we recommend using the scripts; however, if you would like to view each step of the prediction process, you are encouraged to use the Python notebooks.

+_For those new to running Jupyter on remote instances, an additional README.md has been included in `prediction_notebooks` for your reference as a brief guide._

 ## Running the Scripts
 `prediction_script` contains